MarcoPrieto2910/RuntimeCalculator/README.md

 ```

 The lock prevents multiple collectors from simultaneously reading and modifying the shared CSV.

+The lock is implemented using an open file handle with exclusive access.
+The presence of the `.lock` file itself does not indicate that the file is currently locked; the lock is held by the active file handle.

 The shared writer waits for an existing lock for a configurable amount of time.
 If the lock cannot be acquired within the configured timeout, the write fails and the error is reported to the runtime tracker.